What is obesity? How can you know obesity?

 Web pages to help you further

-Calculate your body mass index to see if you are obese.
+So, what is obesity?
+Well, calculate your body mass index to see if you are obese.
 Then you can aim for a health weight.
 Use the page link given below.